krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 ## Azure Cli

-The Pipeline we are Proposing here is using Terraform to create the Service Plan on Azure.
+The pipeline we are proposing here is using Terraform to create the Service Plan on Azure.

 Github Terraform Doc:
 <br> https://github.com/hashicorp/setup-terraform